hang-yin/flip_to_ones/README.md

  - Input matrix is two-dimensional and can have arbitrary number of rows and columns.

 ## File Organization
- - src: contains the main cpp file with the function `flipToOnes`
+ - `src`: contains the main cpp file with the function `flipToOnes`
- - test: contains a test files with a number of test cases
+ - `test`: contains a test file `flipToOnes_test` with a number of test cases
- - CMakeLists.txt: contains a set of directives and instructions describing source files and targets
+ - `CMakeLists.txt`: contains a set of directives and instructions describing source files and targets

 ## Compilation Instructions
- - clone this repository
+ - clone this repository `git clone https://github.com/hang-yin/flip_to_ones`
  - cd into this directory `cd flip_to_ones`
  - create a build directory `mkdir build`
- - cd into the empty build directory
+ - cd into the empty build directory `cd build`
  - run `cmake ..`
  - run `make`
  - run `./flipToOnes` to execute the main function in `flipToOnes.cpp`